SFonderie/after-life/README.md

-# AfterLife
+# Afterlife
 A post-apocalyptic first-person shooter.
-Play as one of the last survivors of nuclear war as a cryogenics malfunction forces you out into the carcass of the Earth.
+Escape a bunker complex after a cryogenics malfunction rudely forces you into the world of the half-living.
-Survive and escape a rapidlly-deteriorating bunker complex and make it to the surface to begin life anew among the wastes.
+Find other survivors, if there are any, and beware the horrors that lurk within the fallout...